hsoulier/furniture-broken/README.md

 # Furniture

-This is a personnal project to play with BarbaJS and do some tricks with SCSS on a broken grid layout.
+This is a personal project to play with BarbaJS and do some tricks with SCSS on a broken grid layout.